 In fact, STEM is an exciting and dynamic field that allows people to solve the world’s problems in different ways.
 If you think graduating from STEM leads to a boring office job, well, papunta palang tayo sa exciting part you’ll be surprised to know that you have the chance to enjoy fun experiments, explore new places during fieldwork, and meet talented people through collaborative projects in the STEM field!

 With all of these STEM myths and misconceptions we just busted, we hope that we are able to lessen your fears about the field.
 Still unsure if STEM is the right path for you?
-Take a quiz to get recommendations or search through hundreds of courses and schools to find the match for you.
-Either way, may Gabay para sa’yo!
+Okay lang 'yan.
+Take your time!
+Bukas is here to help finance your studies and guide you as you navigate your student life.

 Written by: Karl Nucum